Terradue/doc-developer-sandbox/source/reference/man/py_functions/cioppy.publish.rst

 ``sources``
   the path to the result of folder to publish

-``recursive``
-  if set to TRUE will traverse the folder tree and publish all files

-``metalink``
-  if set to TRUE the published results will be an item in the results' metalink

 ``mode``
   if mode is set to "silent", rciop.publish will echo the content of ``path`` as inputs to the subsequent nodes in the workflow this mode overrides the ``recursive``, ``metalink`` and ``driver`` options

 ``driver``
   set the value to S3 and the results will be published to the Cloud storage

+``recursive``
+  if set to True will traverse the folder tree and publish all files

+``metalink``
+  if set to True the published results will be an item in the results' metalink

 Details
 -------